jtwebman/typejson/source/index.md

 TypeJSON needs to be able to infer the type so it will try and match the type in the order they are given.
 Say you had a type `long|string`.
 Since longs have to be strings in JSON to not lose values the TypeJSON parse will first try and make a long from the string.
 If it doesn't match it will then just leave it a string.

 Here is an example using a union type in an array.
-It also alias `uuid` as a type id.
+It also defines `uuid` as type `id`.
 You could then handle the `id` type in the parser.

 TypeJSON:
 ```json